andieleee/EE322/Labs/Lab5.md

 *NEW* ``` client = mqtt.Client(CallbackAPIVersion.VERSION1) ```

-These changes are highlighted in this image.
+These changes are highlighted in the image below.

 ![](Screenshots/lab5_1.png)
 ---